- Calendar

 Pearl Harbor Remembrance Day

-National Pearl Harbor Remembrance Day takes place on December 7.
-It commemorates the attack on Pearl Harbor, Hawaii, on December 7, 1941.
 The day is also known as Pearl Harbor Remembrance Day and Pearl Harbor Day.
 It also honors efforts made in the Pacific War (WWII) that followed the attacks.

 While it is a federally recognized observance, Pearl Harbor Day is not a holiday.
 Federal offices, mail services, and businesses follow standard working hours.

-What Happened at Pearl Harbor?
+What Happened at Pearl Harbor on December 7

 In just over an hour, the surprise attack destroyed or damaged more than 300 aircraft and 19 Navy ships, including 8 battleships.
-More than 2,400 navy personnel and civilians died and over 1,100 were injured.
+More than 2,400 Navy personnel and civilians died and over 1,100 were injured.

 President Franklin D Roosevelt called it “a date that will live in infamy,” and declared war on Japan the following day, on December 8.
 Three days later, Japan’s allies Germany and Italy declared war against the United States.
 Thus, the United States entered World War II.

-Why Was Pearl Harbor Attacked?
+Why Pearl Harbor Was Attacked

-There had been strained relations between the United States and Japan for decades.
-The United States had been alert to Japan’s efforts of expansion, and especially Japan's declaration of war on China in 1937.
 Japan intended to attack the Philippines, Burma, and Malaya to obtain needed resources.
 The United States Pacific Fleet stood in their way.
 By Mid-1941, the Japanese occupied all of Indochina and had entered into the Tripartite Pact with Germany and Italy, the Axis Powers.

 The United States, in turn, imposed economic sanctions and trade embargoes on Japan, stifling their access to essential war materials.
 The sanctions strained relations between the two countries even more.
 Despite months of negotiations, no agreement was made.
 War seemed inevitable.

 The Pacific was an area of significant importance, and Pearl Harbor had been a principal site of the American Naval placement in the Pacific Ocean since 1887.
 It, however, was in the middle of the Pacific Ocean and 4,000 miles away from Japan.
 No one suspected a war would begin there.
 The harbor was left relatively defenseless.
-Warnings issued from America months in advance, and even from radars on the day, were ignored.
-The Pacific Fleet was moored side-by-side around Ford Island in the harbor, and hundreds of airplanes sat vulnerably in surrounding fields.

-The Aftermath
+The Aftermath of Pearl Harbor

 Although Pearl Harbor started the Pacific War, the United States Navy was able to recover quickly from the attack as the main supplies were not damaged.
 Many ships were salvaged and repaired.